bfoley13/k8s-tools/README.md

 Create a [GitHub access token](https://github.com/settings/tokens) with `repo` and `workflow` access.
 Copy the `config.json.template` file to `config.json` within the `server` directory and add the GitHub access token you created to provide GitHub API access.

 ### React Frontend
-You can run the react app locally by running `npm start` within the `frontend` directory.
+You can run the react app locally by running `npm install`, then `npm start` within the `frontend` directory.

 To
 ### Golang Backend